andrewprojansky/LMAlgolabs/README.md

 - [Deep Learning Tutorial](https://uvadlc-notebooks.readthedocs.io/en/latest/tutorial_notebooks/JAX/tutorial6/Transformers_and_MHAttention.html)
 - [QuCumber](https://github.com/PIQuIL/QuCumber)

-With permission, code in the [APRIQUOT](https://github.com/APRIQuOt/VMC_with_LPTF) repository was used in the transformer training
+With permission, code in the [APRIQUOT](https://github.com/APRIQuOt/VMC_with_LPTF) repository was used in the transformer training.

 **Check [how to use](#how-to-use) for usage on different platforms**